How I Treated My Plantar Fasciitis Heel and Foot Pain

 This condition causes pain in the foot that can develop over time or come on suddenly.
 The pain tends to go away when you are not applying pressure to your foot and after your ligaments have gotten a chance to stretch.
 For me, it felt like a sharp pain, and when I looked up heel pain online, I thought it was a heel spur.
 It is more painful when you do these things:

-- when you take your first steps in the morning after sleeping
+- Take your first steps in the morning after sleeping

-- when you take your first steps during the day after sitting or standing for a while
+- Take your first steps during the day after sitting or standing for a while

-- when you have walked for a while or done other intense activity
+- Walk for a while or participate in other intense activity

 Home Remedies to Relieve Foot Pain